dell/omnia/docs/source/Roles/Utils/configuringPXE.rst

 Set PXE NICs to Static
 -------------------------

-Before provisioning servers, it's important that all PXE NICs are set to static.
-Omnia includes a utility to achieve this programmatically.
+Use the below playbook to optionally set all PXE NICs on provisioned nodes to 'static'.

 **To run the playbook**::